banku27/Flutter-Riverpod/README.md

 If we want to run a constructor when the userNotifier class is initiated, we can simply include the desired code within the constructor.

 There is a third way to use the ref property, which is the select method.
 This allows us to rerun the widget tree only when a specific property, like name, changes.
 We can use the ref.watch method in combination with select to achieve this.

+# 4. ChangeNotifierProvider

+The ChangeNotifierProvider is similar to the StateProvider, but it is recommended to use the StateNotifier Provider instead.
+The ChangeNotifier Provider allows us to change the value of the state variable outside of the class, which can lead to mutable code and is not recommended.